-This blog is about how to sell in business, or may be it’s how not to sell, we hope you enjoy.
+This blog is about how to sell in business or maybe it’s how not to sell, we hope you enjoy it.

 You always get the usual “I’m a tiger….grrrr” or “I eat, sleep and live business”, along with the egotistical “Nobody wants this more than me – I always give 120%” – quite how it’s possible to give more than 100% remains to be something that is beyond me, nevertheless let’s not get into that shall we…..

 Last week, for those who didn’t see it, the task was to sell “outdoor living” products at The Motorhome and Caravan Show in Birmingham – two lesser value items and one big-ticket item, to be precise.
 Now, fair enough, not everyone enjoys this lifestyle the same way as Steve and I do, nevertheless, the best selling people don’t need to love or own the product themselves personally, they simply need to convey passion to the customer.

 How, then, could one of the contestants possibly hope to convey passion about a product by trying to sell with his arms folded?
 I despair!
 I’m no semantics Guru, however, apart from snooking violently and openly stating a desire to be anywhere else rather than right here, is there a less welcoming mannerism that a salesperson can convey?
 I’d love to know your thoughts!
 Top that off with a dull, unenthusiastic drone tone about his voice and you wonder why his sales totalled…..ZERO!

 As you know we are keen to offer sales and marketing advice to our readers.